ritchie46/anaStruct/README.rst

 Structural Engineering
 ======================

-*Will be a small library with solutions for Structural Engineering problems*
+*A small library with solutions for Structural Engineering problems*

 Installation
 ============